Who, What, When, Where?

 However, taking various stories of deposits and looking at the big picture within rocks may help creationists to understand the Flood that happened in Noah’s time.
 If we understand rapid burial and catastrophes, if we can discern which deposits may represent smaller, local events, we can study creation and history within the rocks.
 Several aspects of historical geology can help us understand the Flood.
 As we look at bonebeds and rock layers all over the world, from the Precambrian and on, we can ask questions about the processes that buried the fossils and created the rocks we observe.
 As we see patterns in the rocks, we can find insight into what might have happened during the Flood.

 Besides the taphonomic characteristics we have discussed here, some scientists have constructed criteria for identifying Flood deposits and discerning them from pre- or post-Flood deposits.
 The main question is: what kind of characteristics would we expect from a global flood versus regular processes before or after such a catastrophe?
-Some examples from Whitemore and Garner (2008) include: marine deposits on continents, deposits of unparalleled extent (i.e. deposits of sediment that a worldwide event would be able to lay down versus a local event), and global and regional unconformities (i.e. large areas of erosion via the Flood waters).
-These characteristics of a deposit may help creation scientists determine whether an area, regardless of ratiometric age, is from the Flood event or not.1
+Some examples from Whitmore and Garner include: marine deposits on continents, deposits of unparalleled extent (i.e. deposits of sediment that a worldwide event would be able to lay down versus a local event), and global and regional unconformities (i.e. large areas of erosion via the Flood waters).1 These characteristics of a deposit may help creation scientists determine whether an area, regardless of radiometric age, is from the Flood event or not.2

 Paleontologists often work on understanding one fossil bonebed (or even one fossil) at a time.
 When seeking to understand the history of that fossil, they ask questions of taphonomy.
 Putting together clues from the fossil’s characteristics —such as position, orientation, abrasion, disarticulation, and fracturing— helps us understand what processes an organism went through after death and before discovery.